 Written by Stacy Kelleher.
 Medically-reviewed by board-certified pediatrician Dr. Ryan Blackman DO, FAAP.

-If you’re doing some spring cleaning, take this time to do a “safety check” of the products used to clean and disinfect your home.
-Misusing or mixing harsh chemicals can quickly lead to serious health problems, especially accidental poisoning in children.
+If you’re doing some spring cleaning, take the time to do a “safety check” of the home cleaning chemicals you use to clean and disinfect your home.
+Not only can misusing harsh chemicals cause serious health problems, but they can also lead to accidental poisoning in children.

-Every parent, grandparent, guardian, and caregiver should know the most common signs of poisoning, including:
+Every parent, guardian, and caregiver should know the most common cleaning chemical poisoning symptoms, including:

-What to Do if Your Child Has Poisoning Symptoms
+What to Do if Your Child Exhibits Poisoning Symptoms

-If your child exhibits signs of poisoning mentioned above, call 911 immediately.
+If your child shows any signs of poisoning mentioned above, call 911 immediately.